HalosGhost/pbpst/doc/pbpst.rst

 ----------

 -S, --sync
-    Create a paste
+    Create a paste.

 -R, --remove
-    Delete a paste
+    Delete a paste.

 -U, --update
-    Update a paste
+    Update a paste.

+-D, --database
+    Interact with the local database.

 Global Options
 --------------

+The following options are available for any operation.

 -h, --help
-    Print usage information and exit
+    Print usage information and exit.

 -P, --provider
-    Specify an alternative pb host, default is https://ptpb.pw
+    Specify an alternative pb host, default is https://ptpb.pw.

+-b, --dbpath=PATH
+    Specify a file to use as the local database.

 --verbose
-    Output verbosely
+    Passing once will output the full response from pb in valid yaml (including the URL we create with modifications specified by the user).
+    Passing twice will signal :program:`libcurl` to output verbosely as well.

 --version
-    List the version and exit
+    List the version and exit.

 Sync Options
 ------------